quire-io/guide/_docs/project-07-project-overview.md

 ---
 ## Track your project's progress

 You can see the performance of your projects in their Overview page.
 Click on the Overview tab at the top.

 ![project overview tab]({{ site.url }}{{ site.baseurl }}/assets/images/project-overview/project_overview_tab.png)

-You can see the number of task in progress, and the percentage of tasks being completed in a project.
+You can see the number of tasks in progress, and the percentage of tasks being completed in a project.

 ![project progress stats]({{ site.url }}{{ site.baseurl }}/assets/images/project-overview/project_progress_stats.png)